cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

-Before continuing to demonstrate combining `from` and `from named` in a single query, it is useful to restate the purpose of these statements as they can be confusing. `form` pulls quads from a Named Graph into the Default Graph.
+Before continuing to demonstrate combining `from` and `from named` in a single query, it is useful to restate the purpose of these statements as they can be confusing. `from` pulls quads from a Named Graph into the Default Graph.
 This means that triples and quads can be merged together in a single query.  `from named` retains the distinction between Default Graph and Named graph.
 Queries that use